espressif/idf-eclipse-plugin/README.md

 <a name="howToRaiseBugs"></a>
 # How to raise bugs
-Raise issues directly under espressif JIRA here https://jira.espressif.com:8443/projects/IEP/issues/ with the project name `IDF Eclipse Plugin(IEP)`
+Please raise the issues here https://github.com/espressif/idf-eclipse-plugin/issues with the complete environment details and log.

 <a name="faq"></a>
 # FAQ